Shakour-Data/ProjectManagement/Docs/SystemDesign/07_test_plan_and_testing_instructions.md

 # Test Plan and Testing Instructions

-*Last updated: 2024-06-10*
+*Last updated: 2024-07-27*

 ## Test Plan

 ### Overview

-This test plan covers all necessary tests to ensure the Project Management Tool works correctly and reliably.
+This test plan covers all necessary tests to ensure the ProjectManagement system works correctly and reliably.

 ### 1. Installation and Setup Tests